bureson/nn-compass/scenes/dilemma4.md

 # Feedback

 It's good that you're mindful of your Danish team members' emotions.
 However, it might be at the expense of Olga's wellbeing.
 If you tell your team that they can speak Danish when Olga is not around, there is a risk that they will try to avoid her more.

-This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and collaborative work environment on the other.
+This is a dilemma of balancing the emotions of others on the one hand, and creating a healthy and inclusive work environment on the other.